About the Camps

 WeDo (1st-3rd graders)

 The LEGO® WeDo robotics system is designed for younger school-aged campers who are able to listen well.
 Building robots using LEGO pieces along with specialized items such as motors, sensors, gears,and pulleys allows campers to then program their creations through the LEGO WeDo software.

 This camp builds on the WeDo camp and is designed for campers who have attended the WeDo Camp.
 Campers use skills from the earlier camp to construct much more complex models and programs.

-(recommended for upcoming 4th-8th graders)
+(recommended for upcoming 5th-9th graders)

 (recommended for upcoming 2nd-9th graders)

 Minecraft will be used in an educational setting to reinforce math, science, and social studies skills.
 Working as teams to complete various tasks, campers will learn the mechanics of Minecraft: Education Edition, forage for food, gather materials, and explore design concepts in a virtual community where the group survives against all Minecraft nature has to offer.